List of Homeland characters: Allison Carr

 Played by Miranda Otto, Allison Carr is the CIA station chief in Berlin.
 She is revealed to be a longtime double agent working for the Russians, having been blackmailed by SVR officer Ivan Krupin in 2005 while serving as a case officer in Baghdad.
 Ivan then became her handler and lover, receiving classified American intelligence in exchange for information that would help Allison rise the ranks of the CIA.
 Allison is shown to be cunning, materialistic and manipulative, initiating a sexual relationship with Saul following his divorce to gain trust within the upper echelons of the CIA.

 In Berlin, Allison puts out a hit on Carrie after leaked CIA documents mention a connection between Carrie and Ahmed Nazari, one of Allison's high-value assets in Baghdad who was also working for the Russians.
 Carrie fakes her death and goes into hiding to uncover the conspiracy, and finds clues on Nazari's laptop indicating Allison's allegiance to the Russians.
 Carrie and Saul hatch a plan alongside German intelligence to lure Allison into being arrested alongside Ivan through her relationship with Ahmed.
-Allison is soon released from custody to help thwart an incoming jihadist attack on Berlin.
+Allison claims to Saul that Ivan was her asset and not vice versa, and is soon released from custody to help thwart an incoming jihadist attack on Berlin.
 However, the Russians inform Allison that her final task is to ensure that the attack occurs.
 Allison tracks down one of the jihadists' accomplices, learns the time and location of the attack, then kills the man as well as her CIA escort before shooting herself in the shoulder to stage a shootout.
 At the hospital, she lies about the location of the attack to mislead the authorities, then escapes while unattended.
 Saul makes a deal with Ivan, offering him witness protection in the U.S. in exchange for intel on Allison's extraction procedure.
 Saul and a team intercept Allison's car and kill her.

 Jonas Hollander

 Played by Alexander Fehling, Jonas Hollander is a lawyer at the Düring Foundation and Carrie's boyfriend in Berlin.
 He begins to distance himself from Carrie after her old life begins seeping into their partnership.
-He does help provide medical supplies to an injured Peter Quinn, but walks out after Carrie refuses to abandon her mission.
-He ultimately breaks up with Carrie out of concern for his family's safety.
+He helps provide medical supplies to an injured Peter Quinn, but walks out after Carrie refuses to abandon her mission.
+He also offers legal representation to suspected jihadist collaborator Faisal Marwan.
+Jonas ultimately breaks up with Carrie out of concern for his family's safety.